 From 2011 – 2014, HHMI-FSC fellowships were awarded to Carolina Covenant Scholars to undertake full-time research under the guidance of faculty advisors and graduate student or postdoc co-mentors.
 In addition to carrying out research in the lab, undergraduate fellows attended weekly meetings with their peers where they worked on a range of skills necessary for success in science, including effective communication about their own research to people with varying levels of scientific expertise.
 Fellows also had an opportunity to visit a biotech company or government research facility in Research Triangle Park.

 Until the final year of the program, fellowships were awarded for two consecutive summers.
-Unfortunately, we were not able to offer the full fellowship program for two summers in 2014.
+Unfortunately, we could only offer fellowship support for one summer to those who joined the program in 2014.

 The FSC program was offered through UNC’s Office for Undergraduate Research and was part of a broader Science Learning Communities program that was supported by a grant from the Howard Hughes Medical Institute through the Precollege and Undergraduate Science Education Program.